How much will be paid

 Payment for creating new woodland

-Successful applicants will get paid up to £6,800 per hectare (ha) if they are using this item to create new woodland.
+You can be paid up to £6,800 per hectare (ha) if you use this item to create new woodland.

 Payments for restocking after a tree health issue

-Successful applicants will be paid if they’re restocking woodland where trees have been infected by Chalara fraxinea or Phytophthora ramorum.
-They’ll be paid up to the following amounts:
+If you are restocking woodland where trees have been infected by Chalara fraxinea or Phytophthora ramorum you will be paid up to the following amounts:

 Support is only available if trees are infected by Chalara fraxinea or Phytophthora ramorum.